ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## The parts of a service pattern

 Service patterns can be broken down into service sub-patterns, for example prepare to apply.
 Each sub-pattern has steps, for example check eligibility.
+You do not need to use all of the sub-patterns and steps.
+Consider which are appropriate for your service.

 These have been identified for people applying and for the organisations managing these applications.
 Some of these are marked as low confidence.

-We're looking for feedback to validate whether these should be accepted, as well as on the naming of these layers below the service patterns.
+We're particularly interested in feedback on the structure and the naming of the layers beneath service patterns.

 ### People applying: sub-patterns and steps